devlato/async-wait-until/README.md

 `options` | Options object | 🚫 No | 5000 ms | Options for the wait algorithm implemented by `waitUntil`, see its properties on the below table. **Deprecated**: timeout in milliseconds.
 ~~intervalBetweenAttempts~~ | number | 🚫 No | 50 ms | **Deprecated parameter**: number of milliseconds between retry attempts.
 Please use options instead.

-Above, you could see the options param.
+Above, you can see the options param.
 Here are the available **options**:

 Parameter | Type | Required | Default | Description
 ------------ | ------------- | ------------- | ------------- | -------------